-My favorite feature is their subscribe + save program, where you guessed it – you save by buying in bulk on repeat!
+My favorite feature is their Subscribe + Save program, where you guessed it – you save by buying in bulk on repeat!
 Set up recurring purchases for those regular household items (like toilet paper, paper towels, dish soap, dog food.)
-You know, basic things you hate buying at the store.
-Plus, anyone else buy those Neutrogena face wipes?
-They’re like $5-7 for the 25ct at a Walgreens/CVS; yet with Amazon you can buy them for $19 for a SIX PACK.
-Dirt cheap.)
+You know, basic things you hate buying at the store anyway.

 Plus, the seriously fast + free shipping is a total game changer.

 I get it, seems odd to suggest spending $99 on a yearly membership to save money.
-But we did a full cost comparison before signing up (I hated the idea of spending money on a membership); and we’ve more than made up the difference with the savings on shipping, overall pricing, and their subscribe + save items.
+But we did a full cost comparison before signing up (I hated the idea of spending money on a membership because apparently I’m frugal AF. see also: cheap); and we’ve more than made up the difference with the savings on shipping, overall pricing, and their Subscribe + Save items.